magnASCII.io Simone Magnaschi

 Continuous Integration (CI) Explained

 Continuous integration enables iterative software development, reduces risks from defects and makes developers highly productive.
-Continuous integration (CI) is a software development practice in which developers merge their changes to the main branch many times per day.
+Summary Continuous Integration (CI) is a development practice where developers regularly merge their code into a central repository.
+Each merge automatically triggers a build and tests, helping detect and fix issues early.
+In other words, CI involves committing changes frequently […]

 Saved on: 2019-07-05